A quality touring bike on the Cheap – The VSF T50s

 What makes a touring bike.

-I recently spend a few hours looking at the various offerings of the bike manufacturers out there to find what I consider the 'base-line' for a decent touring bike.
-Now before I go on let me clear up one thing – as far as I am concerned any bike that someone tours on is a 'touring bike' – if you can't afford a 'proper' touring bike then just steal some teenagers 20 year-old mountainbike and ride into the sunset.
+I recently spent a few hours looking at the various offerings of the bike manufacturers out there to find what I consider the 'base-line' for a decent touring bike.
+Now before I go on let me clear up one thing – as far as I am concerned any bike that someone tours on is a 'touring bike' – if you can't afford a 'proper' touring bike then just steal some teenager's 20 year-old mountainbike and ride into the sunset.

 But here I'm trying to find a few bikes that are up to loaded cycletouring at the lowest possible price.
 Inevitably all are 'Hybrid' based because that's where the big market and the economies of scale are, but as most of the world tours on 'flat' bars, and with all sorts of bar-ends available it's less of an issue than before.
 So here is my list of the requirements for such a bike.